MorganKryze/ConsoleAppVisuals/docs/1-introduction/basic_concepts.md

 ## Use flow

-Here is the basic visualization of the use flow of the library:
+When you want to create an element and display it, here is the basic visualization of the use flow of the library:

 ```mermaid
 sequenceDiagram